 The novel’s focus tightens as Catherine grows into womanhood, and her point-of-view is threaded with snippets of poetry, in particular of the Aeneid.
 This self-mythologizing tendency is Frame’s most ingenious addition.
 The overwhelming spectacle of Miss Havisham in her rags and jewels, with her hellish infested wedding cake and her stopped clocks, turns out to be a thoroughly conscious — albeit still exquisitely nutty — performance.
 To wit, Frame’s answer to my own longstanding question of how the wedding dress holds up for so many years is telling: Miss Havisham occasionally arranges to have copies made of the original, even as it drifts farther and farther out of style.

 Catherine’s considerable ego is juxtaposed by more attractive qualities: following her father’s death she is a tough, capable businesswoman during a period and at place when such a thing was unheard of; she has carnal desires that she acts on.
 It’s an excruciatingly human rendering, flawed and frustrating.
 The nightmare crone of Great Expectations has been made animate.
 I don’t know if Dickens would have been a fan, but I am.

-Owen King is the author of Double Feature.
-His writing has appeared in such publications as the Boston Globe, Grantland, One Story, and Prairie Schooner.
+Owen King is the author of the novel Double Feature.
+His writing has appeared in such publications as The Boston Globe, Grantland, One Story, and Prairie Schooner.